Champeaux-sur-Sarthe

 Champeaux-sur-Sarthe ([ʃɑ̃po syʁ saʁt], literally Champeaux on Sarthe) is a commune in the Orne department in north-western France.

 The town covers 9.5 km ² and has 185 people since the last population census from 2005.
 With a density of 19.5 inhabitants per km ², Champeaux-sur-Sarthe, grew by 4.5% of its population compared with 1999.

+Geography

+The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.